Embrace your power with AI coaching

 These are all types of legitimate power - control wielded by people because of their authority and position.

 We'll explore what legitimate power is, how to use it responsibly, and how it differs from the other types of power you might be seeking.
+Then discover how you can become an effective leader and make a positive impact at work.

 Table of contents